yasinozturk3580/ansible-task-3a/README.md

 - netstat -plnt = This command lists network connections and listening ports on your system, showing useful details

-# ansible-playbook  -i hosts  main.yml = testing command for playbook on vsc
+# ansible-playbook  -i hosts  main.yml = testing playbook for playbook on vsc